About

 • Stir the sugar and vanilla into the warm butter-chocolate mixture.

 • Place the ramekins on a baking tray and transfer the tray into the preheated oven.
 The cakes will take about 11 minutes to bake in metal ramekins.
-In glass/porcelain ramekins, they may take about 12 minutes.
-(See Recipe Notes for baking times for frozen cakes).
+In glass / porcelain ramekins, they may take about 12 minutes.
+(See recipe notes below for baking times for frozen cakes.)

 • When the cakes are done, remove them from the oven, and let them rest for about 30 seconds (no more than a minute).

-• Dust the cakes with confectioner's sugar, and serve with raspberries or strawberries.
+• Dust the cakes with confectioner's sugar, and serve with raspberries or strawberries (or other toppings of your choice).

-DAIRY FREE - use coconut oil, vegan butter or a dairy free margarine instead of butter.
+DAIRY FREE – use vegan butter or a dairy free margarine instead of regular butter.

 GLUTEN FREE – replace the 2 tbsp flour with 1 tbsp cornstarch OR 2 tbsp gluten free flour (1:1 gluten free flour substitute).